-The core objective is to support 21 Centres to help increase the number of young people leaving compulsory education with basic maths skills, up to GCSE and equivalent level, to help improve their employability and engage with further learning.
+The core objective of the programme is to support 21 Centres and their network partners to help increase the number of young people leaving compulsory education with basic maths skills, up to GCSE and equivalent level, to help improve their employability and engage with further learning.
 The outcomes of the programme are shared with the wider sector via the CfEM website and the CfEM newsletters.

 The programme is focused primarily on four themes of activity:

 - An adapted approach to mathematics mastery suitable for the post-16 sector.